cjlise/cjlise.github.io/_posts/2019-12-02-DeepLearning-Lab2.md

 ---

 # Deep Learning Lab 2
-This lab covers is basically a <a href="https://pytorch.org/">pyTorch </a> autograd (automatic differentiation).
+This lab covers  <a href="https://pytorch.org/">pyTorch </a> automatic differentiation (autograd).
 At the end a simple non-linear regression model is presented.
 In details the following topics are covered:
 * Visualizing the computational graph
 * Gradient accumulation
 * Non-linear regression with a neural network